Golan Heights: Late Roman and Byzantine periods

+Christians and Arabs became the majority in the Golan with the arrival of the Ghassanids to the region.
+In 377 CE, a sanctuary for John the Baptist was established in the Golan village of Er-Ramthaniyye.
+The sanctuary was often visited by the Ghassanids.

+In the 6th century, the Golan was inhabited by the well-established Jews and Ghassanid Christians.
+The Jewish population in the Golan engaged in agriculture, as evidenced by pre-Islamic Arab poet Muraqquish the Younger, who mentioned wine brought by Jewish traders from the region, and local synagogues may have been funded by the prosperous production of olive oil.
+A monastery and church dedicated to Saint George has been found in the Byzantine village of Deir Qeruh in the Golan, located near Gamla.
+The church has a square apse - a feature known from ancient Syria and Jordan, but not present in churches west of the Jordan River.

-Data from surveys and excavations combined show that the bulk of sites in the Golan were abandoned between the late sixth and early seventh century as a result of military incursions, the breakdown of law and order, and the economy brought on by the weakening of the Byzantine rule.
+The Ghassanids were able to hold on to the Golan until the Sassanid invasion of 614.
+Following a brief restoration under the Emperor Heraclius, the Golan again fell, this time to the invading Muslim Arabs after the Battle of Yarmouk in 636.
+Data from surveys and excavations combined show that the bulk of sites in the Golan were abandoned between the late 6th and early 7th century as a result of military incursions, the breakdown of law and order, and the economy brought on by the weakening of the Byzantine rule.
 Some settlements lasted till the end of the Umayyad era.

 Early Muslim period

 After the Battle of Yarmouk, Muawiyah I, a member of Muhammad's tribe, the Quraish, was appointed governor of Syria, including the Golan.
 Following the assassination of his cousin, the Caliph Uthman, Muawiya claimed the Caliphate for himself, initiating the Umayyad dynasty.
 Over the next few centuries, while remaining in Muslim hands, the Golan passed through many dynastic changes, falling first to the Abbasids, then to the Shi'ite Fatimids, then to the Seljuk Turks.

-An earthquake devastated the Jewish village of Katzrin in 746 CE.
+An earthquake devastated the Jewish village of Katzrin in 746 AD.
 Following it, there was a brief period of greatly diminished occupation during the Abbasid period (approximately 750–878).
 Jewish communities persisted at least into the Middle Ages in the towns of Fiq in the southern Golan and Nawa in Batanaea.

 For many centuries nomadic tribes lived together with the sedentary population in the region.
 At times, the central government attempted to settle the nomads which would result in the establishment of permanent communities.
 When the power of the governing regime declined, as happened during the early Muslim period, nomadic trends increased and many of the rural agricultural villages were abandoned due to harassment from the Bedouins.
 They were not resettled until the second half of the 19th century.